Packaging Disposal Guide

 The vacuum-sealed packages surrounding the fish are essential from a regulatory standpoint, and they’re also essential from a quality standpoint.
 Creating a tight seal around the fish is paramount if we are going to home-deliver it to you and preserve it in our freezers in a way that honors the delicate, premium quality of wild seafood.
-The plastics used in this quality-seal are BPA, BHA, and PFAS free.
-But we’re saddened to say that the only available packaging options that serve this purpose have to be thrown out, although we are actively looking for compostable or recyclable alternatives.
+The plastics used in this quality seal are BPA, BHA, and PFAS free.
+But we’re sad to say that the only available packaging options that serve this purpose have to be thrown out, although we are actively looking for compostable or recyclable alternatives.
 Currently, we have yet to find one on the market.
 If you know of one, please let us know!

-Plastic Disposal: To dispose of the vacuum-sealed fish packaging, please throw them away in your trash disposal.
+To dispose of the vacuum-sealed fish packaging, please throw them away in your trash disposal.
 A quick rinse of the bag will prevent any fishy smells from developing.

 Dry Ice Safety

 This information is also printed on our boxes and on the dry ice bags.

 Can I return my boxes to you?

-What's the best way to make sure the plastic vacuum-sealed fish packaging doesn't stink up my trash?
+What's the best way to make sure the plastic, vacuum-sealed fish packaging doesn't stink up my trash?